-The biosimilar market in Europe reached a value of US$ 3,683 Million in 2019.
+The biosimilar market in Europe reached a value of US$ 5,341 Million in 2020.
 The European biosimilar market represents the most mature in the world and continues to rally momentum.
 This market is expected to grow robustly in the next five years, as a number blockbuster biologics are scheduled to lose patent protection in Europe.
-Looking forward, IMARC Group expects the biosimilar market in Europe to exhibit moderate growth during the next five years.
+Looking forward, IMARC Group expects the biosimilar market in Europe to exhibit strong growth during the next five years.

 Biosimilars are biotherapeutic products which are similar to already licensed reference biologics, in terms of quality, safety and efficiency.
 Biosimilar manufacturers wait till the patent of the reference product expires and then seek approval from the regulatory authorities in order to produce their biosimilar versions.
 These manufacturers use the state-of-the-art technology for comparing the characteristics, such as purity, chemical identity and bioactivity, of the proposed biosimilar to its reference product.
 In 2005, a science-based regulatory framework was established in the European Union (EU) for ensuring the production of high-quality biosimilars.
 Later in 2006, the European Medicines Agency (EMA) approved the first biosimilar medicine, Omnitrope.
 Since then, a number of biosimilars belonging to various therapeutic classes have been approved in Europe.

 Biosimilars Market in Europe: Drivers

 Country-wise, the market has been segmented into Italy, Germany, United Kingdom, France, Spain and Others.